getyoutrack/youtrack/deploy/selfhost/README.md

 Action [2]: 5
 ```

-By choosing this, it will stop the services and then will download the latest `docker-compose.yaml` and `fixit.env`.
+By choosing this, it will stop the services and then will download the latest `docker-compose.yaml` and `youtrack.env`.

 You must expect the below message